+The new maisonette staircase connects the new parental bedroom with en-suite bathroom to the upper flat but does not interfere with the functioning of the lower flat as a self-sufficient unit.
+Merely a double door acts as an emergency escape into the corridor of the lower-storey flat, making it possible to reach the building's main staircase in this way.
 The under-stair space in the parental bedroom has a fitted cupboard that merges with the volume of the staircase to form a homogeneous sculptural whole.
 The door to the bedroom opens at the lower half-landing, which in turn continues on into three steps with built-in drawers.
 The complete staircase is rendered or painted white except for movable parts such as the door and a hinged shutter.
 Clad in copper, these surfaces as well as those of a wall niche at the upper landing and the underside of a seating recess reflect the natural and artificial lighting of the stairwell with a warm and pleasant glow.

 The staircase leads directly over to the entrance hall of the upper-storey flat and was formed by taking space from the children's room.
 In order to minimise the loss of space in the child's room, the staircase is restricted to a width of 80 cm and provides the daughter with a small seat backed by a large glazed area.
 This window lets natural light into the stairwell but does not allow glimpses into the children's room.
 A hinged shutter can be closed to darken the window looking out onto the staircase.